Single Street, Bromley

 A rural hamlet clustered around the lane of the same name, situated south-east of Luxted

 This part of the world is Kent, really.
-It got accidentally grabbed by Greater London in 1965 because it happened to be in Bromley’s hinterland.
+But it got scooped up into Greater London in 1965 because it happened to be in Bromley’s hinterland.

 The manor of Berterye (which was spelt in all sorts of ways) was in existence by 1145 and gave its name to nearby Berry’s Green.

 According to John Phillipot’s Visitation of Kent, written around 1619, the crusader Simon Manning was “lord of the castle and town of Bettrede”.
 The site of the ‘castle’ – the manor house – is now lost but the ‘town’ is assumed to have been the hamlet later known as Single Street.
 The Manning family retained an important role in parts of the modern borough of Bromley for several centuries and they were also lords of the manor of Kevington.

 Single Street’s present name was first documented as late as 1871, in an Ordnance Survey map, but it may be of Old English origin; a ‘sengel’ was a burnt clearing.

 In the latter part of the 20th century the hamlet expanded as far as green-belt restrictions would permit but it retains some older properties, including Bell Cottage, which is of 16th-century origin and is grade II listed despite its many alterations.
 The hamlet’s coal-tax post is also grade II listed.

 Single Street lies at the southern tip of the proposed world heritage site covering the Downe area, but its post-Darwinian housing is excluded.